Virgile-fr/Raindrop-HomePage/README.md

 <li> open the index.html and set this as your homepage / new tab in your browser, and it's done. 🙂</li>
 </ol>

-<i>NB: - for safari in iOS, you cannot set a homepage, so simply  add the webpage icon on the home screen and use it instead of safari.
+<i><b>NB: - for safari in iOS, you cannot set a homepage, so simply  add the webpage icon on the home screen and use it instead of safari.</b>

 - the switch on the top right let you change from favicon view to cover view.